 This bill would revise and recast these provisions to require the use of nonlead ammunition for the taking of all wildlife, including game mammals, game birds, nongame birds, and nongame mammals, with any firearm.
-The bill would require the commission, by July 1, 2014, to certify, by regulation, nonlead ammunition for these purposes.
+The bill would require the commission, by July 1, 2014, commission to certify, by regulation, nonlead ammunition for these purposes.
+The bill would require that the list of certified ammunition include any federally approved nontoxic shotgun ammunition.
 The bill would make conforming changes.
 The bill would provide that these provisions do not apply to government officials or their agents when carrying out a mandatory statutory duty required by law.

-The bill would require the commission to promulgate regulations by July 1, 2014, that phase in the requirements of these provisions.
+The bill would require the commission to promulgate regulations by July 1, 2014, 2015, that phase in the requirements of these provisions.
 The bill would require that these requirements be fully implemented statewide by no later than July 1, 2016.
+2018.
+The bill would require the commission to implement any of these requirements that can be implemented practicably, in whole or in part, in advance of July 1, 2018.
 The bill would also require that the commission not reduce or eliminate any existing regulatory restrictions on the use of lead ammunition in California condor habitat unless or until the additional requirements for use of nonlead ammunition as required by these provisions are implemented.